- Chart

 Financial Performance

-Benchmark Comparison: AVLV's performance is typically compared against broad large-cap value indices, such as the Russell 1000 Value Index.
-Its objective is to outperform its benchmark through active management.
+Benchmark Comparison: The ETF's performance is typically compared against indices like the Russell 1000 Value Index.
+While specific real-time benchmark performance is dynamic, AVLV aims to deliver competitive returns relative to its chosen benchmark through its active management strategy.

 Liquidity